 When it comes to brokering freight, it’s wise to refresh your math skills because you will use them daily, helping you make careful analysis and make the best out of your opportunities.

-Besides numbers, you’re going to need to learn to improve your communication and people skills, as these are also a large part of being a freight broker.
+Besides numbers, the best trucking brokers need to learn to improve their communication and people skills, as these are also a large part of being a freight broker.
 You can expect to do work over the phone or email, both involving negotiating and closing deals.

 Here’s how you can acquire freight broker training: